 You must start by filing an application with the USPTO, which will be reviewed by patent examiners to ensure that it meets a series of qualifications.
 Before doing so, however, you must first:

-Before you prepare the application: determine if your invention has commercial potential, make sure that it meets the requirements for patentability, and do a thorough patent search.
-To learn about the requirements for patentability, see Qualifying for a Patent FAQ.
+To learn about the requirements for patentability, see Qualifying for a Patent FAQs.
 To learn about patent searches, see Patent Searching Online.

 Once you are confident that your invention is a good candidate for patent approval, you are ready to begin the patent application process.

-Each patent application filed with the USPTO goes through a rigorous examination process.
-The application is assigned to a "patent examiner" who inspects it to make sure that:
+Each patent application filed with the USPTO goes through a rigorous examination process to ensure its completeness and validity.
+The application is assigned to a "patent examiner" (an employee of the USPTO), who inspects it to make sure that: